 Dry socket treatment usually involves the following steps:

 - Flush out the socket: Your dentist will start by flushing out the socket to get rid of food particles, dead tissue, or anything else that has made its way into the socket.
 This helps provide dry socket pain relief and allows the tissue to heal better.

 - Apply a medicated dressing: The next step is to pack the socket with a medicated dry socket paste or gel and then cover it with gauze.
 This helps fight bacteria and promote healing.
-Dentists may also use a kind of dry socket packing which dissolves by itself after 3-5 days.
+Dentists may also use a kind of dry socket packing that dissolves by itself after 3-5 days.

 - Self-care: Your dentist will advise you on how to treat the dry socket yourself at home.
-You may need to change the dressings and flush the wound out using salt water or medicated mouth rinse.
+You may need to change the dressings and flush the wound out using saltwater or medicated mouth rinse.
 It's important to follow your dentist's instructions to reduce your dry socket healing time.

 How long does dry socket last?